Aenvis/Aenvis/README.md

 - 👋 Hi, I’m @Aenvis, my name is Wojtek.
 I'm studying Automatic control and Robotics in Poznań, Poland
 - 👀 I’m interested in modern technologies, video games, maths, physics and all stuff that's around it, sports, travelling, fantasy, anime/manga
-- 🌱 I’m currently learning Unity (C#), I'm a member of academic circle where we develop video games
+- 🌱 I've basic knowledge of SFML 2.5, currently I am learning Unity (C#), I'm a member of academic circle where we develop video games
 - 📫 How to reach me - czerwinskiwtj@gmail.com or discord Wojtek#4615